How much does house cleaning cost?Get a free quote now

 House cleaning service

-Average hourly rates of house cleaning
+Average hourly house cleaning rates in the UK

 What factors affect the cost of cleaning a house?